-- In the centre of the image of London is Old St. Pauls (built from 1087 to 1314, destroyed 1666).
-The walls are the old Roman walls still standing although the crenellations were only added shortly before Paris sketched them here.
-Six city gates are named below the picture of London. - The first stone London Bridge had only been finished 50 years previously and it can clearly be seen spanning the Thames labelled "The Great River Thames".
-The city walls are shown mistakenly on the other side of the Thames.
-Although not shown the stone bridge had houses on it from the beginning including a chapel dedicated to St Thomas Becket. - Note that London was warmer at the time of Matthew Paris.
+- destroyed in the great Fire of London in 1666). - The walls are the old Roman walls which were still standing although the crenellations were only added shortly before Paris sketched them here. - Six city gates are named below the picture of London.
+Ludgate, Neugate (Newgate), Crupelgate (Cripplegate), Bissopesgate (Bishopsgate), Bilingesgate (Billingsgate) and Alegate (Aldgate.) - The first stone London Bridge had only been finished 50 years previously and it can clearly be seen spanning the Thames ('punt').
+City walls are shown mistakenly on the other side of the Thames.
+Although not shown the stone bridge had houses on it from the beginning including a chapel dedicated to St Thomas Becket (1119/20-1170). - Other details (from left to right) include: la tur, the Tower; la punt, the bridge; trnite, i.e., la trinite, for Holy Trinity at Aldgate; across the river is shown lambeth, Lambeth; seit mara, Saint Martin's la Grande; and finally Westm, Westminster."
+[1] - Note that London was warmer at the time of Matthew Paris.
 The Medieval Warm Period was a time of warm climate in the North Atlantic region, not the world, that lasted from c.
 950 to c.
 1250 and Europe was on average one degree warmer.
+It was caused by an increase in solar radiation combined with a decrease in volcanic activity.